 I'm all for dreaming big!
 In fact, I'm constantly empowering and encouraging my psychotherapy clients to dream bigger and break through imagined glass ceilings.
 However, your goals need to be realistic so that you 1) believe that you can achieve them and 2) so that you experience the positive, reinforcing effects that result from achieving your goals (leading you to even bigger, better ones!)
 If your goal feels unattainable, it will be more difficult for you to persevere through the up and downs (and even failures!) along the way of getting to that place.

 4 | R — Relevant

-Your goals should be relevant to your big picture vision for your life, in tune with your passion/drive/calling in life and aligned with your values.
+Your goals should be relevant to your big picture vision for your life, in tune with your calling and aligned with your values.
 If your goals are lined up with all of these, then the actions you take towards your goals will feel natural and will come from a place of authenticity.
 They will also come with more ease — now this is different from ”easy.”
 Think of a ballerina’s graceful movements…they are far from easy.
 In fact, they took hundred if not thousands of repetitions to appear that way.
 The dance practice is difficult at times, no doubt.
-But if the movements are in line with the purpose of moving and inspiring audiences, it will look effortless.
+But if the movements are in line with the purpose of inspiring audiences, it will look effortless.

 5 | T — Time-bound